Estimating energy levels from lattice QCD correlation functions using a transfer matrix formalism: Results

-In Fig. \ref{fg:nu1}, we show similar results obtained from a smeared-point two-point function of the nucleon computed at a near physical pion mass.
-While the results from the two estimations are consistent, the eigenvalues at the larger iterations have smaller errors compared to errors in the effective mass at the larger times.
+In general, the signal-to-noise ratio (SNR) decreases at lighter pion masses, making it especially important to extract energy levels reliably at those quark masses in order to obtain physically meaningful results.
+In Fig. \ref{fg:nu1}, we show the lowest energy level obtained from a smeared-point two-point function of the nucleon computed at a near physical pion mass.
+Note that while the results from the two estimations are consistent, the eigenvalues at the larger iterations have smaller errors compared to errors in the effective mass at the larger times.